 Some highlights in he career so far, are:

 ”Requiem” by Ragnar Söderlind.
 Conductor: Peter Szilvay together with The Norwegian Radio Orchestra (KORK) and Oslo Cathedral Choir in Oslo Cathedral.
 Olle created a part specially written for him at the world premiere.
 (October, 2011)

 Sir John Stainer’s ”The Crucifixion” (2013).

-European premiere of Lera Auerbach’s a capella opera ”The Blind” at Trondheim Chamber Music Festival (2013).
+Norwegian premiere of Lera Auerbach’s a capella opera ”The Blind” at Trondheim Chamber Music Festival (2013).

 World premiere of Cecilie Ore’s chamber opera ”Adam & Eve – a Divine Comedy”, at Bergen Festival and Ultima Oslo Contemporary Music Festival (2015).